Juan Carlos Areán

 Dr. Sharma is currently Associate Professor at the Illinois School of Professional Psychology (ISPP) at Argosy University, Chicago and Chair of its Diversity Concentration.
 At ISPP for over the last 10 years, he has worked extensively to ensure cultural competence for all Clinical Psychology students, as well as foster leadership development in the area of diversity among his Concentration students.
 Dr. Sharma was 2014-15 Chair of the Division on South Asian Americans (DoSAA) within the Asian American Psychological Association.
 He maintains a private practice, specializing in cultural nuances related to cultural identity and intercultural conflict.

 In addition, Dr. Sharma is also founder and bassist/sitarist for the intercultural award-winning music group Funkadesi, comprised of musicians, activists, educators, and healers.
 The band is unprecedentedly diverse, with Indian-American, African-American, Jamaican, Latino, and European-American members.
 As the band has thrived and remained cohesive for over 20 years, Dr. Sharma’s long-standing goals incorporate music as a vehicle for community-building, self-understanding, cross-cultural communication, and social justice principles.
 Dr. Sharma recently became a Trained Health Rhythms Facilitator and advanced Adolescent Protocol Facilitator, using Remo Drums’ evidenced-based health-promoting and social-promoting protocols to spawn healing, personal growth, group cohesion, and dialogue among a variety of populations.
 In March of 2015, Dr. Sharma delivered a keynote address in Chicago on cultural competence in clinical practice and teaching, incorporating compelling analogies and anecdotes from his career as a musician.
 Dr. Sharma designed and led anti-oppression healing workshops at schools and conferences, including at YWCA’s Racial Justice conference April 2017.
 Most recently, he is the recipient of the Joyce Foundation Award, commissioned to co-write a musical piece on the theme of the history of Englewood.
 The piece, to be performed by 1,000 musicians, aims to engage youth in violence-prone environments.
-He is also co-facilitating “Drum Circles for Peace” across parks in the high-violence neighborhood of Englewood through the summer of 2017.
-Dr. Sharma continues to consult, present lectures, & lead workshops on many topics related to mental wellness, music, diversity, social justice, and healing.
+Dr. Sharma continues to consult, present lectures, & lead workshops on mental wellness, music, diversity, social justice, and healing.
+Dr. Sharma will be leading an experiential, interactive plenary session on accountability and diversity with drummers from Funkadesi at the upcoming Batterer Intervention Services Coalition in Michigan.

 Aldo Seoane (Yoeme) is co founder of Wica Agli a domestic and sexual violence awareness organization focused on engaging men in the conversation of ending violence, located Mission, South Dakota.